miguelcUPF/BRAVR_DRL/README.md

 # BRAVR-DRL: AP-Assisted Deep Reinforcement Learning for VR Bitrate Adaptation over Wi-Fi

-`BRAVR-DRL` is a fork of [NeSt-VR](https://github.com/wn-upf/NeSt-VR), itself based on [ALVR](https://github.com/alvr-org/ALVR), developed by the **UPF Wireless Networking Research Group**.
+`BRAVR_DRL` is a fork of [NeSt-VR](https://github.com/wn-upf/NeSt-VR), itself based on [ALVR](https://github.com/alvr-org/ALVR), developed by the **UPF Wireless Networking Research Group**.

-The repository implements **BRAVR-DRL**, a decentralized access point-assisted deep reinforcement learning framework for online bitrate adaptation in interactive VR streaming over Wi-Fi.
+The repository implements **BRAVR**, a decentralized access point-assisted deep reinforcement learning framework for online bitrate adaptation in interactive VR streaming over Wi-Fi.

-The implementation accompanies the paper: ***TODO***
+The implementation accompanies the paper: ***BRAVR: An AP-Assisted Online DRL Mechanism for Interactive VR Bitrate Adaptation over Wi-Fi***

 ---

 ## Features

-### BRAVR-DRL bitrate adaptation
+### BRAVR bitrate adaptation

 This repository adds a new bitrate adaptation mode to the ALVR dashboard: